ayshthkr/Insights/README.md

 # Perplexity Clone

 A modern AI-powered search engine built with Next.js 15, React 19, and TypeScript.
-This application provides comprehensive answers to user queries by combining real-time web search with advanced AI language models.
+This application provides comprehensive answers to user queries by combining real-time web search with advanced AI language models and intelligent query classification.

 ## Features

 - 🔍 **AI-Powered Search**: Utilizes Google Gemini Flash 2.5 for intelligent response generation
+- 🧠 **Smart Query Classification**: Automatically determines whether queries need web search or can be answered with general knowledge
+- 🎯 **Intelligent Search Terms**: Generates 2-3 optimized search terms for web queries and displays them to users
-- 🌐 **Real-time Web Search**: Integrates with Exa API for semantic web search
+- 🌐 **Real-time Web Search**: Integrates with Exa API for semantic web search when needed
+- ⚡ **Optimized Performance**: Avoids unnecessary web searches for simple questions, greetings, and general knowledge queries
 - 📱 **Responsive Design**: Modern, mobile-first UI built with Tailwind CSS and shadcn/ui
 - ⚡ **Fast Performance**: Built on Next.js 15 with React 19 and Turbopack
 - 🎯 **Enhanced Citation Tooltips**: Wider, more compact tooltips with favicon display and quick "Visit" action